 4. How to Make Schedule Variations

 Any 1st AD putting these schedules together will tell you that having a Plan B (or C, D, and E) is a must.
-In this step, learn how to create variations on your schedule.
+In this step, learn how to create variations on your schedule for these alternate scenarios.

 Make variations for all possibilities